legend-exp/remage/docs/manual/extend.md

 ```

 The `SetUserInit()` method supports a detector geometry inheriting from
-{cpp:class}`RMGHardware`, a runmanager inheriting from `G4RunManager`, a
+{cpp:class}`RMGHardware`, a run manager inheriting from `G4RunManager`, a
-vismanager inheriting from `G4VisManager` and a custom physics list inheriting
+visualization manager inheriting from `G4VisManager` and a custom physics list
-from `G4VUserPhysicsList`.
+inheriting from `G4VUserPhysicsList`.

 If you want to register more custom classes, you will have to use the
 {cpp:class}`RMGUserInit` class.
 Access it with